Autoimmune diseases. Autoimmune skin diseases in cats and dogs using the example of pemphigus foliaceus. causes, clinical signs, diagnosis, treatment

 Secondary AGA

-In 25-40% of cases in dogs and 50-75% in cats, AGA is associated with other diseases.
-AGA precedes, accompanies or follows another disease, sometimes occurring without special clinical symptoms (Table 2).
+In 25-40% of cases in dogs and in 50-75% of cases in cats, AGA is associated with other diseases.
+AGA precedes, accompanies or follows another disease, sometimes occurring without any specific clinical symptoms (Table 2).
 The prognosis and effectiveness of treatment depends on the underlying cause of AGA.

-Secondary AGA in cats is mainly associated with FeLV infection or haemobartonellosis (Haemobartonella felis).
+Secondary AGA in cats is mainly associated with FeLV infection or haemobartonella felis.

-The frequency of detection of IgM on erythrocytes in cats significantly exceeds IgG, while IgG autoantibodies predominate in dogs.
-The higher content of IgM antibodies in cats compared with dogs explains the predominance of the autoagglutination reaction.
+The frequency of detection of IgM on erythrocytes in cats significantly exceeds IgG, while in dogs IgG autoantibodies predominate.
+The higher content of IgM antibodies in cats compared to dogs explains the predominance of the autoagglutination reaction.

-SYMPTOMS OF THE CLINICAL PICTURE OF THE DISEASE AND THE RESULTS OF THE LABORATORY STUDY
+CLINICAL PICTURE SYMPTOMS OF THE DISEASE AND LABORATORY RESEARCH RESULTS

-In humans, a high positive correlation was found between the signs of clinical, hematological, and immunological manifestations of AGA (Stevart A.F., Feldman B.F., 1993).
+In humans, a high positive correlation has been identified between the signs of clinical, hematological, and immunological manifestations of AGA (Stevart A.F., Feldman B.F., 1993).

 Clinical symptoms